Power BI Custom Connectors

 - One Samsara vehicle ID

 The vehicle IDs referenced here are Samsara-generated internal IDs.
-These can be found by either calling on the GET /fleet/vehicles API endpoint or by clicking on a vehicle in your Samsara fleet via the Samsara dashboard and examining the number (usually starting with a 2) that comes after /devices/ in the URL.
+These can be found by either calling on the GET /fleet/vehicles API endpoint

 let parameters = (startMs as text,endMs as text, vehicleId as text) =>